ElderFausto/Shopping-Cart-API/README.md

 - JavaScript

 ## Installation Instructions 📎
-1. Clone the repository using the command `git clone <https://github.com/ElderFausto/shoppingCartJSVanilla
+1. Clone the repository using the command git clone <code>https://github.com/ElderFausto/shoppingCartJSVanilla</code>.
->`.
 2. Open the index.html file in your browser.
 3. View the available products on the page.
 4. Add the desired products to the shopping cart by clicking the "Buy Product" button.